cuijiyao01/docker-k8s-training/docker/Exercise 6 - Dockerfiles Part 2.md

 ## Step 0: Setting up your build context

 Create an empty directory on your VM that will be your build context.
-Download the archive that contains an empty Debian root filesystem to it.
+Download the archive that contains the basic Debian root filesystem to it.

 ```
-wget -O rootfs.tar.bz2 http://plx172.wdf.sap.corp:1080/K8S_Training/debian_rootfs.tar.bz2
+wget -O rootfs.tar.xz https://github.com/debuerreotype/docker-debian-artifacts/raw/b024a792c752a5c6ccc422152ab0fd7197ae8860/jessie/rootfs.tar.xz
 ```

 We also want to use a custom nginx configuration inside our image so download it to your build context as well.